Hibernate vs JDBC: Which to Choose?

 However, JDBC requires programmers to manually write lines of code to deal with this problem.
 This is both time-consuming and costly.

-Hibernate Query Language (HQL) is similar to SQL such that it is an object-oriented query language.
+Hibernate Query Language (HQL) is similar to SQL in that it is an object-oriented query language.
 However, it doesn’t operate on tables like SQL but rather uses persistent objects and their properties.

 In order to bridge the gap, HQL translates queries into SQL queries that can then initiate actions in the database.